BluCrane/OmniMACS/_posts/2015-03-03-your-website-is-virtual-real-estate.md

 ---
 layout: post
-title: "Your website is virtual real estate that will reward a proper investement."
+title: "Your website is virtual real estate"
-date: 2015-03-o3
+date: 2015-03-03
 ---

 <h2>Your website is virtual real estate that will reward a proper investement.</h2>